 The Direct Consolidation Loan takes the weighted average of all your present interest rates to calculate your new rate, which is rounded up to the closest eighth of a percent.

 As a result of combining all of your debt into one payment, consolidation may result in lower monthly payments.
-Consolidation, however, may also result in a longer payback period, increasing the time it takes for you to repay the debt.
+However, consolidation may also result in a longer payback period, increasing the time it takes to repay the debt.

 Depending on how many loans you are consolidating, consolidating student loans can lengthen the duration of your payment from ten to twenty years, for example.